t-karasova/grs-samples-python/search/tutorials/retail_api_boosting_python_v2.md

 Now you can see the bucket is created in the [Cloud Storage](https://console.cloud.google.com/storage/browser), and the files are uploaded.

-The **name of the created GRS bucket** is printed in the Terminal, copy the name and set it as the environment variable BUCKET_NAME:
+1. The name of the created GRS bucket is printed in the Terminal.
+Copy the name and set it as the environment variable BUCKET_NAME:

 ```bash
 export BUCKET_NAME=<YOUR_BUCKET_NAME>